ann-code-stack/scala-spark-sql-dataframe-etl/README.md

 # scala-spark2-etl-sql-workshop
-spark 2 ETL SQL workshop
+For ETL and SQL using Spark